 Heroic Sacrifice: Her current clone releases all the Magoi in her body to give it to the exhausted Alibaba and Kou royals.

-Humans Are Special / Humans Are Flawed: She knows humans, with hard work and faith in themselves, can do incredible things; they make mistakes and stray from the right path sometimes but if they're brave enough they can learn from their mistakes and can continue living.
-That's why, though she's a Magi, never uses her magic in Reim's wars, she just supports and motivates and have faith in her people since she knows Reim must stand on its own feet.
-However, in her talk with Aladdin and Titus she realizes her errors and that she shouldn't turned a blind eye to the Empire's more dubious actions such as slavery regardless of her own desire for the empire to stand on its own.
+Humans Are Special: She knows that humans, with hard work and faith in themselves, can do incredible things; they make mistakes and stray from the right path sometimes, but if they're brave enough they can learn from their mistakes and can continue living.
+That's why, even though she's a Magi, she never uses her magic in Reim's wars, instead just supporting, motivating and having faith in her people, since she knows that Reim must stand on its own feet.
+However, in her talk with Aladdin and Titus, she realizes her errors and that she shouldn't turned a blind eye to the Empire's more dubious actions such as slavery, regardless of her own desire for Reim to stand on its own.

-Her early callous disregard for her clone's (Titus) new-found love for life and demanding Titus' return to her causes Titus to rebel by siding with Magnostadt and also earning the ire of the school's founder Matal who protects all his students (Titus included) with extraordinary zeal.
+Her early callous disregard for her clone's (Titus) new-found love for life and demanding Titus' return to her causes Titus to rebel by siding with Magnostadt, and also earning the ire of the school's founder and country's leader Mogamett, who protects all his students (Titus included), with extraordinary zeal.